Yx0r/Adaptive-Entropy-Analysis/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+This project may be used, modified, and distributed under the MIT License, provided that proper attribution to the original author is maintained.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 ```

 ---